guialexsdev/webmap-utilities/README.md

 Click ![](/images/settings.png) **Settings** button.
 The first screen is the one that manages all tags of a project.
 Click ![](/images/symbologyAdd.png) **Add new tag...** to insert a new tag.
 Give it meaningful name like **city**.
 And before proceed, make sure that our layer begins with the word **city**, that is how the plugin recognize that a layer belongs to a tag.
 Now right click the tag name and then **Add property**.
 Open the list of properties and select `_zoom_min`.
 In value field type the number 5.
 Every layer tagged with the word **city** will only be visbile at zoom level 5.
 Click OK and repeat the process to add the property `_zoom_max` with value 15.
 Exit Settings screen pressing OK to see the result.
 Now go to the labels properties of the layer and then to **Rendering** properties.
 Edit Data Defined Override of **Show label** option and type the following function:

-`controlVisibility()`
+`visibilityByZoomRange('_zoom_min', '_zoom_max')`

 ![](/images/normal_visibility.png)

 Go back to the canvas and zoom in and zoom out in order to see the results.
 In fact, visually we have the same effect as before, but the advantage is that now every layer tagged as **city** will only become visible in the range we defined with zoom min and zoom max properties.

 Now say that you want Philadelphia city to become visible at level 4.
-You can do it by adding to the layer an attribute called `_zoom_min` and giving the value 4 only to Philadelphia feature (and NULL to all other features).
+You can do it by adding **to the layer** an attribute called `_zoom_min` and giving the value 4 only to Philadelphia feature (and NULL to all other features).
 It works because feature properties are preferred over global properties.

+**IMPORTANT**: if don't want to use a property name as function paramenter, it's ok to use numbers, like below:

+`visibilityByZoomRange(5, 15)`

+Always remember that most of our functions accepts a number OR a property name.

 ### Controlling visibility with percentiles